yuichielectric/MLDevOps-deploy/model_card.md

 ## Evaluation Data

-The dataset used to evaluate the model is the same as the training data.
+The test data used in the evaluation was a 20% split of the original census data.
+The rest of the 80% was used to train the model.

 ## Metrics

 The model is evaluated using the following metrics:

- - Precision
+ - Precision: 0.71
- - Recall
+ - Recall: 0.62
- - F-beta Score
+ - F-beta Score: 0.66

 ## Ethical Considerations